Perfect Sushi Rice Recipe

 Rice vinegar in a pot to make sushi rice for sushi rolls

 • When the rice is done cooking, gently spread out the rice over a cookie sheet.
 Evenly distribute the cooled vinegar mixture over the rice.
+You may not need all of the vinegar mixture.
+Just sprinkle it over the rice until it is lightly spritzed.
 Gently turn rice over from time to time with rice paddle or wooden spatula so that rice cools evenly.

 To speed things up, fan the rice each time you turn it over.
 When rice has cooled to room temperature, it is ready to use for sushi rolls!